RouninMedia/ashiva-changelog/README.md

 ### Aug 2021

   - Finally (after two years!) turned JSON-LD Structured Data into DaNIS3H Modules.
 Consequently slimmed down Ashiva folder structure, Core, Scaffold and Site Manifest.
-  - Re-conceptualised DaNIS3H Module Parameters as _String Parameters_ and introduced _Array Parameters_ and _Object Parameters_ to DaNIS3H Module Notation
+  - Re-conceptualised DaNIS3H Module Parameters as _String Parameters_ and introduced _Array Parameters_ and _Object Parameters_ to DaNIS3H Module Notation, allowing each of the three types of parameter to be *unnamed* or *named*
   - Removed `$Critical` parameter from `danis3hModule()` function (I've never used it and if I ever did, it would make bugs harder to track)
   - Expanded `danis3hModule()` function's `$Context` parameter (briefly renamed as `$Setting`) - kept `element` the same, renamed `'page'` as `'pagefix'` and added 2 new **Contexts**: `'pageflow'` and `'unstyled'`
   - Made more small improvements to `ModuleManifest` JSON Package